 also plays guitar in the five-piece funk band The Johnson Treatment.

 Her honors include: the Mary Elizabeth King Brown Teaching Excellence Award (2012), First Place in the Undergraduate Division at the Marjorie Peatee Art Song Competition (2004), and the MTNA Star Award (2002).

-In addition to being a Master Teacher of Piano at Star City Music Studios, Aaron holds the positions of Staff Accompanist at Wright State University, Rehearsal Pianist for the Dayton Opera Chorus, Pianist at Light of Christ Lutheran Church in Fairborn, and Choral Accompanist at Emmanuel Lutheran Church in Kettering.
+In addition to being a Master Teacher of Piano at Star City Music Studios, Aaron holds the positions of Collaborative Pianist at Wright State University, Weekend Host on Discover Classical FM 88.1/89.9, Organist at Grace Lutheran Church in West Carrollton, and Choral Accompanist at Emmanuel Lutheran Church in Kettering.
 Previous positions include Staff Accompanist at Winston-Salem State University, Adjunct Instructor of Theory and Music Appreciation at Guilford Technical Community College, and Associate Master Teacher at the Music Academy of North Carolina.
 He has participated in master classes with Anna Maria Trenchi de Botazzi and Jon Nakamatsu.

-Aaron joined the faculty of Star City Music Studios in June 2015.
-He lives in Miamisburg with his wife, Samee Griffith Mood, and their daughter, Evelyn.
+Aaron lives in Miamisburg with his wife, Samee Griffith Mood, daughter, Evelyn, and sons, Nathaniel and Karl.